mtsmn/IoT/GA_information_management/ga_im_device_twin.md

 ## Device twins

 A device twin is a cloud-based digital representation of a physical device that is connected to {{site.data.keyword.iot_short_notm}}.
-A device twin represents a logical model of the events that are publish by a device.
+A device twin represents a logical model of the events that are published by a device.
 Once defined and instantiated, the device twin provides a consistent means of interacting with a device in a REST-like manner, regardless of whether the device is online or offline.
 The properties of a device, including information about the current state of the device (device state), can be retrieved with an HTTP request, or by subscribing to an IoT topic.

 Device twins can help you:
 - Provide your application developers with consistent interfaces to access event-driven device data in a REST-like manner.